Welcome to today's edition of the Rush 24-7 podcast.

 The prospect of a big transatlantic deal comes at a time when foreign takeovers have been political flashpoints in both Washington and Paris.

-A Dubai company's acquisition of support.
+A Dubai company's acquisition of some port.

-Well, the French government has sought to thwart cross-border takeovers in energy and pharmaceuticals.
+While the French government has sought to thwart cross-border takeovers in energy and pharmaceuticals.

-I don't I don't know.
+I don't know.

 Anything's possible here.

-Look, some of these trade issues, we're I'm sitting here laughing about this.
+I'm sitting here laughing about this.

 Some of these trade issues are serious.

-That's gotta be vetted.
+That's got to be vetted.

-It's as close.
+It's just close.

-The Chicoms already have it.
+The ChiComs already have it.

-I mean that's that is a that's a that's a that's a serious concern.
+I mean, that's a serious concern.

-This computer deal with the State Department buying these 15,000 uh computers.
+This computer deal with the State Department buying these 15,000 computers, that shouldn't get lumped in this kind of thing.

 Every one of these deals is different.